 68% of respondents say that checking, sending, and answering text messages is the activity that they’re most engaged with on their phones throughout the day, followed by:

 The informality and time-efficiency of texting, in comparison to email or phone calls, naturally makes it an activity that consumers interact with most.
-Therefore, developing communication strategies around this channel can be highly effective for businesses.
+Therefore, developing texting business communication strategies around this channel can be highly effective.

 The majority of respondents are open to receiving texts from businesses about: